2021-22 AST Board Nominations

-- Nominees must have demonstrated a track record of supporting the mission of AST
+- Nominees should have demonstrated a track record of supporting the mission of AST

-- Candidates shall not own or operate conferences or initiatives that compete with AST programs
+- Candidates should not own or operate conferences or initiatives that compete with AST programs

 Members of the Executive and Board of Directors are expected to be actively engaged in the leadership of the AST including, but not limited to, the following: